-Kenyon Bonner, Vice Provost and Dean of Students, plays a pivotal role in helping the University achieve one of its fundamental goals—educating the whole student—through a variety of programs and services.
-The areas under his purview in the Division of Student Affairs include the following: Student Life, Residence Life, University Counseling Center, PittServes (student volunteering opportunities), Parent and Family Resources, Student Health Service, Student Conduct, Career Center, Disability Resources and Services, Campus Recreation, Pitt Arts (free attendance to various museums, lectures, and concerts), and Cross-Cultural and Leadership Development.
+Kenyon R. Bonner, Vice Provost and Dean of Students, plays a pivotal role in helping the University achieve one of its fundamental goals—educating the whole student—through a variety of programs and services.
+The areas under his purview in the Division of Student Affairs include: Student Life, Residence Life, University Counseling Center, PittServes (student volunteering opportunities), Parent and Family Resources, Student Health Service, Student Conduct, Career Center, Disability Resources and Services, Campus Recreation, Pitt Arts (free attendance to various museums, lectures, and concerts), Cross-Cultural and Leadership Development, and New Student Programs.

-Bonner joined the Division of Student Affairs at the University of Pittsburgh in 2004 as Assistant Director of Residence Life.
-Prior to his January 2015 appointment as Interim Vice Provost and Dean of Students (he gained permanent appointment to the position in March 2016), Bonner served for seven years as Associate Dean of Students and as the Director of Student Life for 11 years.
-In these roles, he was responsible for managing a comprehensive educational, social, and experiential learning program for Pitt students that includes New Student Orientation and First-Year Experience programs; the Pitt Program Council; student governments; the Student Organization Resource Center (supporting 600+ student organizations); The Pitt News and WPTS Radio (student-run newspaper and radio); Parent and Family Resources; and student union operations, programs, and services.
-During that time span, Bonner was also instrumental in developing the University’s RISE Mentoring Program.
+Bonner joined the Division of Student Affairs in 2004 as Assistant Director of Residence Life.
+Prior to his January 2015 appointment as Interim Vice Provost and Dean of Students (he gained permanent appointment in March 2016), Bonner served for seven years as Associate Dean of Students and as the Director of Student Life for 11 years.
+In these roles, he was responsible for managing a comprehensive educational, social, and experiential learning program for students that included New Student Orientation and First-Year Experience programs; student governments; the Student Organization Resource Center (supporting 600+ student organizations); The Pitt News and WPTS Radio (student-run newspaper and radio) and student unions.
+Bonner was also instrumental in developing the University’s Reaching Inside Your Soul for Excellence (RISE) Mentoring Program.

 - PhD in Higher Education Management, University of Pennsylvania

 - MEd in Rehabilitation Counseling, Kent State University